Alabama delays March 31 GOP Senate runoff to July 14 - KVIA

 Sessions is seeking to reclaim the Senate seat he held for 20 years before becoming President Donald Trump’s first attorney general.
 He stepped down from that post when his relationship with Trump soured over his recusal from the investigation into Russian interference in the 2016 election.

+The delay sends the nationally watched Senate race, which had been just two weeks away, into an extended three-month overtime.

+“It’s a curveball or something that no one’s really ever seen in electoral politics,” said political consultant David Mowery.
+A key factor will be if the candidates have the financial resources to run an extended advertising campaign at a time of heavy news consumption, “while you have a captive audience,” Mowery said.

-Sessions has been forced into a tight primary runoff.
-Tuberville led in the initial round, taking 33% of the vote to Sessions’ 31%.
+Tuberville led in the initial round of primary voting, taking 33% of the vote to Sessions’ 31%.
+The former football coach then picked up an important endorsement from Trump, something some considered a death knell for the Sessions camp.

+The extra time could potentially give Sessions a window to try to blunt Tuberville’s momentum coming off primary night, Mowery said.
+If the coronavirus crisis continues, the campaigns’ abilities to muster voter turnout through absentee ballots will be increasingly important.

+Looking to the general election, Jones could get a boost if he appears to be helping to manage the national coronavirus crisis, Mowery added.

 In a statement, Sessions said the “safety and health of Alabamians must take precedence” and challenged Tuberville to debate now that the runoff is months, rather than weeks, away.